Lemoncode/async-javascript-fundamentals/01 Non blocking/README.md

-## In orde to get the demo working:
+## In order to get the code working:

 * Open terminal at the same level as `package.json`, and type:
 ```bash